Corporal Lawrence Carthage Weathers VC (1890-1918, 28yo)

 Sergeant John Woods Whittle

-Whittle continued to serve and was wounded during the German offensive in March 1918 and again in late July 1918.
-He returned to Australia and struggled to find work.
-On 02 March 1946 he died of a cerebral haemorrhage and was buried at the Rookwood Cemetery.
-Whittle was one of two Victoria Cross recipients to have been permanent serviceman before the war.
+Whittle continued to serve on the Western Front and was wounded during the German spring offensive in March 1918, and again in late July.
+After returning to Australia, he struggled to find steady employment.
+He died of a cerebral haemorrhage on 2 March 1946 and was buried at Rookwood Cemetery.